-To say she’s had a productive 2019 would be an understatement.
-Her recently released EP, Brown Girl Diary, is her third for the year.
-A collaboration with the Swedish producer Canto, the EP features the singles ‘911’ and ‘Booty’ plus another five hypnotic tracks.
-To mark the release of Brown Girl Diary, we asked Lil Halima to give Acclaim her guide to the Nordic music scene.
+2019 has been a productive year for Halima—her recently released EP, Brown Girl Diary, is her third of the year.
+A collaboration with the Swedish producer Canto, the EP features the singles ‘911’ and ‘Booty’ and another five hypnotic tracks.
+To mark the release of Brown Girl Diary, we asked Lil Halima to give us her guide to the Nordic music scene.
 Check our her selection below and do yourself a favour and listen to her new EP—you won’t regret it.

 Feels!
 I’ve been listening to her for such a long time.
 Her latest album Tranquille Emilie is amazing.
 Another one of her songs that just stuck with me for year is ‘Nobody Knows’.